-Lead Agency: Emergency Management Supporting Agencies: Public Works, Township Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Township currently does not have an adop in place, there are no identified resources in pl identified locations for debris storage. oted debris management plan.
-Without a plan ace to properly address debris and do not have Description of the Solution: The municipality will develop a disaster debris management plan.
+Lead Agency: Emergency Management Supporting Agencies: Public Works, Township Administration Hazard(s) of Concern: Dam Failure Hurricane Disease Outbreak Infestation Drought Nor'easter Earthquake Severe Weather Flood Severe Winter Weather Geological Hazards Wildfire Hazardous Materials Heating er Description of the Problem: The Township currently does no in place, there are no identified identified locations for debris st resources in pla Description of the Solution: The municipality will develop a disaster debris management plan.
 This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
 The plan will identify responsibilities for execution of the plan.
 The plan will align with permitted temporary collection areas.
-Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 5 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events.
-Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increased post disaster capabilities.
+Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 5 Benefits: The action will result in increase ed quicker and more efficient cleanup aft er disaster events.
+Impact on Socially Vulnerable Populations: Not Applicable Impact on Future Development: Not Applicable Impact on Critical Facilities/Lifelines: Not Applicable Impact on Capabilities: The action will result in increase ed post disaster capabilities.
 Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
 This action will increase the capabilities to respond to these events.
-Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Rely on federal cleanup These services may or may not be available Rely on state cleanup These services may or may not be available
+Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Pro □Structural Flood Contr ⊠Emergency Services (ol Projects (SP) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Rely on federal cleanup Rely on state cleanup Current problem remains These services may or may not be available These services may or may not be available